Time tracking is essential for almost any business that bills customers or uses external resources.

 2. Show Them How It Benefits Everyone

 Early in the time-tracking process, don’t just talk about how it will make your team more efficient or accurate.
 Your team will be frustrated already because they consider time tracking a nuisance.
-If you want your team to embrace time tracking with open arms, you need to show them how the new system benefits everyone.
+If you want your team to embrace time tracking with open arms, show them how the new system benefits everyone.

 3. Keep Employees In-The-Know